SEMICeu/SDG-sandbox/process_and_method/terminology/README.md

 ### Semantic agreement

-Consensus among the working group on the data model and data entities that support common services.
-Apart from the typology of the data entities, the consensus also covers the characteristics of the data entities as expressed in metadata and the use of common controlled vocabularies.
+A specification of a data model and entities for which stakeholders reached consensus.

 ### Vocabulary

-In the Semantic Web, vocabularies define the concepts and relationships (also referred to as “terms”) used to describe and represent an area of concern.
+A set of concepts and relationships (also referred to as “terms”) used to describe and represent an area of concern.